February 12th 1955, Lundy

 "No.. err...
 I...... who are you?"
 Tezuka just repeated.

-He smirked and jumped on the window-frame.
+He smirked, even chuckled for a moment, and jumped on the window-frame.
 "Have you... ever heard what a phantom thief is?"
-He asked him.
+He asked.

 Tezuka was in a daze.
 He couldn't answer him.
 He weakly managed to press the button of the camera, mostly out of instinct.
 His aim couldn't be more off...
 But perhaps he'd have some use to it later.